123randomuser321/Zitatespucker/README.txt

-gcc (or any syntactically identical compiler) libc json-c (only if ENABLE_JSON_C is set) sqlite3 (only if ENABLE_SQLITE is set)
+gcc (or any syntactically identical compiler) libc json-c (only if ENABLE_JSON_C is set) jansson (only if ENABLE_JANSSON is set) sqlite3 (only if ENABLE_SQLITE is set)

 Runtime:
 libc
-json-c (only if ENABLE_JSON_C is set) sqlite3 (only if ENABLE_SQLITE is set)
+json-c (only if ENABLE_JSON_C is set) jansson (only if ENABLE_JANSSON is set) sqlite3 (only if ENABLE_SQLITE is set)

 ## Usage

-Each of the backends is controlled via a preprocessor definition:
-ZITATESPUCKER_FEATURE_JSON_C for json-c
-ZITATESPUCKER_FEATURE_SQLITE for sqlite3

-You need simply #define them to enable the feature.
+The core library is more or less a no-op.
+For use of specific backends, please define the following preprocessor definitions:
+'ZITATESPUCKER_JSON' for JSON stuff 'ZITATESPUCKER_SQL' for SQL stuff

 Usage of the specific backends is described within their respective headers.
 Example files can be found within the 'examples' directory.